lriuui0x0/SCED_Localization/README.md

     This is a Python expression string used to filter what cards will be translated.
 You can assume a variable named `card` will be available to use whose value is the data on ArkahmDB.
 For example `card['pack_code'] in ['core', 'rcore']` will filter for only cards in the Core and Revised Core Set.

+- `--repo-dir`

+    This is a directory to keep the intermediate repositories during processing.
+See the `--ahdb-dir`, `--mod-dir-primary` and `--mod-dir-secondary` below.

 - `--cache-dir`

     This is a directory to keep the intermediate resources during processing.
 Explained in more details below.